 The 5 Best Practices to Make Offboarding a Priority

 Employee exit management or ‘offboarding’ describes the predefined and consciously designed process that is implemented to separate an employee or contractor from a company seamlessly and in good faith.
 Offboarding is part of the natural employee lifecycle.
 It is especially relevant now when many companies are struggling to survive and some have to make the difficult decision to part with their staff.
-Research shows that only 29% of organisations have a partially automated offboarding process, and only 5% have a fully automated employee exit procedure for employee offboarding.
+Research shows that only 29% of organizations have a partially automated offboarding process, and only 5% have a fully automated employee exit procedure for employee offboarding.

 While employee onboarding and performance management get widespread attention from HR, statistics show that the process of offboarding employees is still largely unrecognized and thus underutilized.
 This neglect can result in unnecessary and ugly backlash for the company such as regulatory violations, data breaches, gaps in knowledge transfers, and reputational damage.
 Companies need to realize that good employee offboarding is as essential as onboarding.
 They must give the employee offboarding process as much thought and careful consideration as they do for the new hire process. existing employee

 What is Employee Offboarding?